abdimoha-dev/covid-19-vaccination/README.md

 ## Installation $ setup
 - Run: git clone https://github.com/abdimoha-dev/covid-19-vaccination.git
 - (Igore if using local development) -> To set up production server, create .env file in the project root directory for setting up database credentals and copy .envExample to provide guidance.
+Uncomment DB setting if you are using POSTGRESQL.
 - Run: cd covid-19-vaccination
 - Run: pip3 install -r requirements.txt  # To install all project dependencies
 - Run: python3 manage.py makemigrations